pleabargain/EnglishHelpsYourCareer/phrases.md

+# eye opening event

+# eye opener

+# criss cross
+She criss crossed  the country.

+# leaning towards
+I'm leaning towards this idea more than that idea.

 # let me try to remember
 Give me a second.
 Let me try to remember the name of the company.